 Disability Cornwall has a voluntary governing body - the Board of Trustees.
-The Board is currently made up of 10 disabled people and always consists of not less than six members and not more than 12.
+The Board is currently made up of eight disabled people and always consists of no less than six members and no more than twelve.
 A minimum of 75% disabled people make up the Board.
 The Trustees are responsible for the policy and management of the organisation.

 Projects and Services

 We manage a portfolio of projects and services which we deliver throughout the County to achieve our mission; the 'social model' of disability underpins the work of Disability Cornwall.